stephanieye/typeorm-api-project/README.txt

 Started out creating my first entity, Link, with the help of this blog post: https://codeburst.io/typescript-node-starter-simplified-60c7b7d99e27

-Then moved on to authentication with JWT with the help of https://medium.com/javascript-in-plain-english/creating-a-rest-api-with-jwt-authentication-and-role-based-authorization-using-typescript-fbfa3cab22a4
+Then moved on to authentication with JWT with the help of: https://medium.com/javascript-in-plain-english/creating-a-rest-api-with-jwt-authentication-and-role-based-authorization-using-typescript-fbfa3cab22a4

+Now need to do comments logic (March 1)

 *Tools*
 Database is Postgres.app: https://postgresapp.com/